stm32duino/wiki_contrib/How-to-debug.md

 * Install OpenOCD

 # Command Line GDB

 ## 5. Command Line GDB
 ### 5.1.
 Requirements
 * Linux, tested in Ubuntu 18.04
 * Requires Arduino IDE with stm32duino installed
 * STLink compatible dongle
+* assuming Blue Pill board, but it probably work with any other STM32 board

 ### 5.2.
 Compiling for Debug
 * In the Arduino IDE, go to menu File->Preferences and check compilation verbose